mengchen-tam/pa-lab/README.md

 `Note: The purpose of this post is to demonstrate the AWS Autoscaling of the Palo Alto VM-Series firewalls with Dynamic Scaling Policies in the egress inspection vpc.
 Users should refer to the Palo Alto documentation while configuring resources per their recommendations and best practices.`

 # Architecture

 ![](./pavm_asg_arch.png)

 ## Pre Requisites

-1. Generate a key pair and provide the key name in the terraform.tfvars file on the key_name variable.
+1. Generate a EC2 key pair, if you do not have one available to use.

 ## Deployment Steps

 1. terraform init
 2. terraform apply
+3. Input the EC2 Key Name and Palo Alto AMI ID

 ## Troubleshooting